-Preventing blood poisoningMay 17th, 2013 in Medical research /
+Preventing blood poisoningMay 17, 2013 in Medicine & Health / Medical research

 Peptide molecules derived from the body's natural immune system can help boost the body's defence against life-threatening blood poisoning, joint University research has uncovered.